arestivo/slides/markdown/javascript.md

 console.log(name.substring(0,4));
 ```

-* In this example, the primitive type is *casted* temporarily into a String object that is discarded afterwards.
+* In this example, the primitive type is *cast* temporarily into a String object that is discarded afterwards.

 ---